-A utility aircraft.
-Carryall can automatically transport and bring back harvesters.
+A utility aircraft, Carryall can automatically transport and bring back harvesters.
 They can also take damaged units to repair facility. (but they will not bring them back) Can be brought down with rocket turrets.
 Autonomous and cannot be directly controlled.

 A specialized Rocket Launcher, warheads of the Deviator's missiles are filled with a brainwashing gas that will temporarily turn enemy units into Ordos control.
 Effect does not last too long however.

-Most powerful ground vehicle in the game, Devastator is heavily armed and has armored tank powered by an unstable nuclear reactor.
+Most powerful ground vehicle in the game, Devastator is a heavily armed and armored tank powered by an unstable nuclear reactor.
 It has no turret however and must turn towards the enemy, limiting its initative.
 Devastator can be ordered to self-destruct and cause damage to nearby enemies.

 Native inhabitants of the Dune, Fremen can be called from the Atreides Palace.
 While cannot be controlled, these heavily armed troopers can wreak havoc among the enemy.
 Turrets cannot target them.